 If a student fails and individual course, the MSBS-SPC may recommend that the student remediate that course, with a timeline determined by the MSBS-SPC and MSBS Program Director.
 The creation of remediation exams and/or remediation assignments will be up to the discretion of the individual course directors.
 Students who successfully remediate a course failure will receive a grade of a C- (minus).
-The grade achieved by remediation will be re-recorded on the transcript next to the original grade.
+The grade achieved by remediation will be re-recorded on the transcript next to the original grade with an "X" next to the remediation grade to denote that the course has been remediated.
 No more than two courses may be remediated unless approved by the MSBS-SPC and/or MSBS Program Director.